marcosbarbero/beautiful-jekyll/_posts/2018-06-27-graceful-shutdown-spring-boot-en.md

 {: .box-note}
-The implementation of this blog post is originally created by [Andy Wilkinson](https://twitter.com/ankinson) and it was based on this [comment](https://github.com/spring-projects/spring-boot/issues/4657#issuecomment-161354811)
+The implementation of this blog post is originally created by [Andy Wilkinson](https://twitter.com/ankinson) and it was based on this [GitHub comment](https://github.com/spring-projects/spring-boot/issues/4657#issuecomment-161354811).

 ### Introduction